-ARIC M. DAVISON, born March 21, 1977 in Virginia; received his B.A. in Business Administration with an emphasis in finance from the University of Southern California in 1998.
+ARIC M. DAVISON, received his B.A. in Business Administration with an emphasis in finance from the University of Southern California in 1998.
 He received his J.D. in 2005 from Chapman University earning a certificate in both the Environmental/Land Use/Real Estate Law program and the Tax Law program.
 He handles a broad range of business and real estate transactional matters.

 ZACHARY HAGENBUCH, focuses his practice in the areas of probate and civil litigation.
 Mr. Hagenbuch received his Bachelor’s degree in Political Science and Philosophy from Ripon College and his Juris Doctor from the Phoenix School of Law, where he was recognized as a “PSL Fellow” after graduation.
 Mr. Hagenbuch subsequently passed the July of 2011 Arizona and the February 2012 California bar examinations.
 While in Arizona Mr. Hagenbuch was trained and certified as a mediator.
 Additionally, Mr. Hagenbuch was specially trained in handling issues under the American Indian Probate Reform Act of 2004 and volunteered his time preparing estate plans, Pro Bono, for members of the Tohono O’Odham Nation in Tuscon.